BasicWolf/zblog/src/content/articles/2020_07_18_python_and_dependency_injection.rst

 pulls the train.
 Hah, it could be the Superman working out.
 I'd be a happy passenger as long as the locomotive dependency does the job.

+Tadaaam!
+We've just rediscovered the **Dependency Inversion Principle**.
+Robert Martin defined the Dependency Inversion Principle in two statements [2]_:

+  1. High-level modules should not depend on low-level modules.
+Both should depend on abstractions.
+  2. Abstractions should not depend on details.
+Details should depend upon abstractions.

+Back to the train example, a train (**high-level module**) does not depend on a kind of the locomotive (**low-level module**).
+It simply depends on being pulled (**abstraction**).

 Dependencies through eye of the Python